 After a flow monitoring session has been collected, the results are analyzed and can be filtered for use in grouping objects and firewall rules.
+ARM automatically recommends firewall rules and security groups based on analyzed flows.

 Analyzed flows can be filtered to limit the number of flows in a working set.
 The filter option icon is next to the Processed View drop-down menu on the right.